 We will update this page should more information be released concerning the adventurous Sir Samuel and Lady Florence Baker trail.

 One of the reasons for not opening the trail has been the insecurity and war in South Sudan.
 The other reason is that Uganda Wildlife Authority has not been fully implemented in Uganda.
 The reason we can take you on the portions of the trail that are safe and secure…stay tuned and enjoy Uganda.

 Remnants of Sir Samuel and Lady Florence Baker in Uganda-Fort Patiko

-Fort Patiko or Samuel Baker’s Fort was a Fort that the Arabs used for the Slave Trade to the Swahili Coast in Kenya and beyond.
-Most are not aware of the Slave Trade that headed East and north to Egypt and not West.
-Fort Patiko was the collection center for slaves brought from near and far, as far away as now South Sudan.
-Samuel Baker was a fierce Anti-Slavery fighter and took over the Fort, which hopefully someday will be developed for both Ugandans and Visitors to see.
+Fort Patiko was the collection center for enslaved people brought from near and far.
+They came from as far away as now South Sudan.
+Samuel Baker was a fierce Anti-Slavery fighter and took over the Fort, which hopefully someday will be developed for both Ugandans and Tourists alike to see.

 This area could be one of the features of the Baker Trail, but it has not been developed as a tourism destination.
 Though the singer Akon made a video here telling the agonizing story of the inhumane Slave Trade.